alpiepho/simple-autoscroll/README.md

 - gopause - keep window up, larger button, button supports go/pause (with focus you can use space bar)
 - gopause_updown - add radio buttons for scroll direction, start/end
 - gopause_updown_autosave - auto save settings on click instead of save button
+- gopause_updown_autosave_arrows - added use of arrows to control scroll direction and speed

 # How Tested